heimskr/why/ISA.md

 # <a name="prog"></a>Programs

-Programs are divided into four sections: metadata, handler pointers, data and code.
-The code section consists of executable code.
-The exception handler pointer section, as its name suggests, contains pointers to functions in the code section to handle exceptions (such as overflows and division by zero).
+Programs are divided into four sections: metadata, symbol table, data and code.
+The <a href="#prog-meta">metadata section</a> contains information about the program.
+The <a href="#prog-symtab">symbol table</a> contains the names, locations and types of all visible symbols.
+The <a href="#prog-code">code section</a> consists of executable code.
+The <a href="#prog-data">data section</a> contains data, unsurprisingly.

 ## <a name="prog-meta"></a>Metadata Section
 The metadata section is a block of data at the beginning of the program that contains the beginning addresses of the other sections.
-The first value in this section represents the beginning address of the handler pointer section, and is therefore equivalent to the size of the metadata section.
+The first value in this section represents the beginning address of the symbol table, and is therefore equivalent to the size of the metadata section.

 * `0x00`: Address of the beginning of the [symbol table](#prog-symtab).
-* `0x01`: Address of the beginning of the [handler pointer section](#prog-ptrs).
-* `0x02`: Address of the beginning of the [code section](#prog-code).
+* `0x01`: Address of the beginning of the [code section](#prog-code).
-* `0x03`: Address of the beginning of the [data section](#prog-data).
+* `0x02`: Address of the beginning of the [data section](#prog-data).
-* `0x04`: Total size of the program.
+* `0x03`: Total size of the program.
-* `0x05`–`0x06`: ORCID of the author (represented with ASCII).
+* `0x04`–`0x05`: ORCID of the author (represented with ASCII).
-* `0x07`–`...`: Program name, version string and author name of the program (represented with null-terminated ASCII).
+* `0x06`–`...`: Program name, version string and author name of the program (represented with null-terminated ASCII).
 	* Example: given a program name `"Example"`, version string `"4"` and author name `"Kai Tamkun"`, this will be `0x4578616d706c6500` `0x34004b6169205461` `0x6d6b756e00000000`.

 ### Assembler syntax